 When Should You Use the Revenue Recognition Principle?

-Under the accrual basis of accounting, you should only record revenue when an entity has substantially completed a revenue generation process; so, you record revenue when it has been earned.
+Under the accrual basis of accounting, you should only record revenue when an entity has substantially completed a revenue generation process; so, you record accrued and deferred revenue.
+This good or service is known as a performance obligation.

-So service performed entirely/job completed= you can recognize the revenue.
-If the job is not completed or fulfilled in entirety according to an agreed upon contract, recognize the revenue over the entire period, as it is earned.
+Services performed entirely/job completed= you know when revenue is recognized.
+If the job is not completed or fulfilled in entirety according to an agreed upon contract (performance obligation), recognize the revenue over the entire period, as it is earned.

 Revenue Recognition Principle Importance